aminal22/Javacard/README.md

 the user must enter a password.
 Additionally, the user can update the password.
 After three unsuccessful attempts, the card is blocked.

+### Designing a Java Card Applet

+#### Architecture and Class Design:
+- The architecture and classes of the applet are designed to ensure modularity, encapsulation, and extensibility.
+- Each class within the applet serves a specific purpose and contributes to the overall functionality.
+- Careful consideration is given to the interaction between different classes and how they collaborate to achieve the desired objectives.

+#### `selectingApplet()` Method:
+- The `selectingApplet()` method is utilized within the applet's `process()` method to differentiate the APDU command "select" from all other APDUs.
+- This method plays a crucial role in handling the selection of the applet by the card or terminal.

+#### `getShareableInterfaceObject()` Method:
+- The `getShareableInterfaceObject()` method is invoked by the Java Card Runtime Environment (JCRE) to obtain a shareable interface object from the server applet for a client applet.
+- This method facilitates communication between different applets, allowing them to share resources or exchange data securely.

+### Designing a Java Card Applet

+#### Defining the Interface:
+- It is essential to define the interface between the applet and the client application (Card Acceptance Device/CAD or terminal).
+- The communication between an applet and a CAD primarily involves a set of Application Protocol Data Units (APDUs).
+- These APDU commands must be carefully designed and supported by both the applet and the client application.
+- In our case, the INS (Instruction) part of the APDU will contain the following commands:

+1. `READ`: Read data from the applet.
+2. `WRITE`: Write data to the applet.
+3. `VERIFY`: Verify a password or authentication token.
+4. `UPDATE`: Update information stored in the applet.
+5. `RESET`: Reset the applet or restore default settings.

+Designing a Java Card applet involves creating a robust architecture, implementing essential methods such as `selectingApplet()` and `getShareableInterfaceObject()`, and defining a clear interface for communication with the client application.
+By carefully designing the communication protocol and supporting the necessary commands, seamless interaction between the applet and the client application can be ensured.

 #### Conclusion:
 Java Card technology offers a versatile platform for developing secure and interoperable smart card applications.
 The provided exercises